 Ganoderma applanatum - Artist's Fungus

-This tough, inedible bracket lives for many years, developing noticeable annual growth ridges on the upper surface.
-If you cut through this bracket fungus you will see layers of tube pores - the number of layers gives a clue to the age of the fruitbody.
+This tough bracket lives for many years, developing noticeable annual growth ridges on the upper surface.
+If you cut through a bracket you will see layers of tube pores - the number of layers gives a clue to the age of the fruitbody.

 A common sight where trees fall and are not harvested, this large bracket fungus usually occasionally in tiered groups at the base of trees, particularly oak and beech but also on conifers, and more often on fallen or felled trunks and large branches.